geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 We're not using..
 It's called like shared in CUDA, but it's like the local memory.
 We're not first copying the stuff into SRAM.
 Uh, so I want to finish the quantized stuff and then I want to add that as a search.
-I want to add that to beam.
+I want to add that to BEAM.
-Uh, I mean, I was like messing around with like trying to do it by hand, but I'm like, no, I just need to like write this correctly, add it to beam beam will find it.
+Uh, I mean, I was like messing around with like trying to do it by hand, but I'm like, no, I just need to like write this correctly, add it to BEAM
+BEAM will find it.
 Then there's that optimization.
 Then there's the double buffering optimization.
 And then our jit should be 40 giga flops.